Phase fluctuations in a confined fluid: Results

 \subsection{Phase flipping in a Lennard-Jones fluid}

 In this section we discuss results obtained with NVT simulations of a LJ fluid as described in Section~\ref{sec:simuls}.
 All parameters are given in LJ units.
-The temperature is $T=0.75$, and the cavity volume is $V = 1134$, corresponding to a radius $R=6.47$.
+The temperature is $T=0.75$, the number of particles is fixed to $N=800$, and the density $\rho$ is varied by changing the cavity volume $V=N/\rho$.

 Figure~\ref{fig:blocks} shows a run exhibiting phase flipping.
 The time is given in units of $t^\ast = \sigma_\mathrm{LJ} \sqrt{m/\epsilon_\mathrm{LJ}}$.
 Over the course of the run, the system oscillates between a state where the liquid is homogeneous, and a state where a relatively large bubble with fluctuating volume is present.
-As illustrated in Fig.~\ref{fig:histo}, the values of the bubble effective volume are binned as described in Section~\ref{sec:simuls} to generate the potential of mean force.
+As illustrated in Fig.~\ref{fig:histo}, the values of the bubble effective volume are binned as described in Section~\ref{sec:simuls} to generate the free-energy.
+The bottom panel shows that the result is robust with respect to reasonable changes of $N_\mathrm{counts}$.
 This procedure is repeated at several densities.
-Figure~\ref{fig:LJcurves} shows that, when the density is varied, the potential of mean force changes in a similar way to the free energy of our model (Fig.~\ref{fig:phi}).
-We have also observed that, at average densities which are relatively high, but still lower than the liquid density at saturated vapor pressure, bubbles are unstable, as predicted by the model for $\ds < \dav < \de$.
-In the simulations, the bubble binodal at $T=0.75$ corresponds to $\rho\approx 0.6107$, with an energy barrier around $0.84\kb T$.
-We can compare the simulation results to the model predictions, which are displayed in Table~\ref{table2}.
-At the bubble binodal, the density and energy barrier are significantly lower in the simulations.
-Using the analysis summarized in Fig.~\ref{fig:blocks}, we obtain the MFPTs as the average values of the duration of the blocks with the system on the bubble and on the liquid side; we find $\tauliq=0.6$ and $\taubub=18.2$, respectively.
-These values are much smaller than the model predictions, $8.5\,10^3$ and $2.2\,10^6$, respectively.
-Most of the discrepancy stems from the difference in energy barrier, which contributes exponentially (see Eqs~\ref{eq:tauliq} and \ref{eq:taubub}), introducing a factor around $3\,10^4$.
-The agreeement is better for the ratio of the two MFPTs: in the simulations, $\taubub/\tauliq=30$, a factor 12 less than the model prediction for $\taubub/\tauliq = \pbub/\pliq = 350$.
+Figure~\ref{fig:LJcurves} shows that, when the density is varied, the free-energy changes in a similar way to the free energy of our model (Fig.~\ref{fig:phi}).
+There is a range of densities, lower than the liquid density at saturated vapor pressure, in which bubbles are unstable, as predicted by the model for $\ds < \dav < \de$ (regime (i)) and observed in previous simulations~\cite{MacDowell_nucleation_2006}.